 Flexible requirements

-The application process for both citizenship by investment programs can be completed remotely.
+When analyzing the Antigua vs Grenada citizenship requirements, the application process for both citizenship by investment programs can be completed remotely.
 Grenada requires applicants aged 17 and older to partake in a mandatory online interview, and the Oath of Allegiance can be sworn in the jurisdiction where the applicant is physically located or remotely.
 Antigua and Barbuda requires successful applicants to spend at least five days in the country during the first five years of citizenship.
 Additionally, applications submitted on or after 15 December 2023 will undergo a virtual interview, as will family members aged 16 and above.
-The average processing time for Antigua and Grenada citizenship applications is three months.

 Family inclusion